jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Syllabus.md

 - Be comfortable with the Linux command line and command-line programs, including the ability to move, create, or edit files and directories
 - Know how to search, manipulate, and process large datasets
 - Write and execute small bash script programs
-- Know how to connect to a remote server like the SUMMIT system and run jobs on it
+- Know how to connect to a remote server like the (Alpine)[https://www.colorado.edu/rc/alpine] system and run jobs on it.
+You can find more information and documentation about Alpine [here](https://curc.readthedocs.io/en/latest/clusters/alpine/index.html).

 # Time and Place